CivicActions/guidebook/practice-areas/engineering/drupal/drupal-developer-tips-for-getting-the-most-out-of-open-source.md

 -   Try to produce custom (site-specific closed source) modules only when the needs are limited in scope and truly specific to the site.
 -   Try to save the theme layer for what it's intended for--final presentation, look and feel.

-## Patching vs. Hacking vs. Forking
+## Patching vs. hacking vs. forking

 Changes we might make to existing modules fall into three general categories, which have very distinct implications.